anthonyjn08/witness_the_fitness_v1/README.md

 6. You will then need to make migrations using the - makemigration command.
 Add --dry-run to see a preview of what will be run.
 7. You will then need to migrate using the - migrate command.
 Add --plan to see a preview of what will be run.
 8. Use the command - "python3 manage.py runserver" to run locally.

+# Credits

+There are some people I'd like to thank.
+My mentor Richard Wells, who has helped me get through this course and sees a developer in me even though I currently don't see it in myself.
+Also my wife and children have been supportive over the past year, which was made even more difficult by myself becoming seriously ill with Covid.

+For the sponsors page, the info and images are taken from each sponsors website.